rossillingworth/tesb-rt-se/talend-esb/sap/README.txt

-Installation SAPJCO3 Destination Connection in Talend Runtime
+Installing of SAPJCO3 Destination Connection to Talend Runtime
 =============================================================

-Install SAP Java Connector 3.0
+Installing SAP Java Connector 3.0
 ==============================
-Make sure {sapjco3-install-path} added to the PATH environment variable.
+After installing SAP Java Connector, ensure that the installation path <sapjco3_home> is added to your PATH environment variable.

-Deploy sapjco3 jar to Talend Runtime
+Deploying sapjco3 jar in Talend Runtime
 ==================================================
-In Talend Runtime install jar (correct path before)
-In Karaf concole execute one by one: bundle:install -s 'wrap:file:c:/Apps/jco/v3/sapjco3.jar$Bundle-SymbolicName=com.sap.conn.jco&Bundle-Version=7.30.1&Bundle-Name=SAP Java Connector v3'
+Start the Talend Runtime Karaf console and use the following command: bundle:install -s 'wrap:file:<sapjco3_home>/sapjco3.jar$Bundle-SymbolicName=com.sap.conn.jco&Bundle-Version=7.30.1&Bundle-Name=SAP Java Connector v3'

+where <sapjco3_home> is the path where SAP Java Connector is installed in the previous step.

-Check jar is installed.
-In Karaf console: karaf@trun> list | grep SAP
+To check that the JAR is installed correctly, use the following command in the Karaf console: karaf@trun> list | grep SAP

 [ 311] [Active     ] [            ] [       ] [   80] SAP Java Connector v3 (7.30.1)

-Install talend-sap-hibersap feature
+Installing talend-sap-hibersap feature
 ===================================
-After connector installed, execute in Karaf console: feature:install talend-sap-hibersap
+After the connector deployed, use the following command in the Karaf console to install the talend-sap-hibersap feature: feature:install talend-sap-hibersap

-Check jars are installed.
-In Karaf console: karaf@trun> list | grep Hibersap
+To check that the JARs are installed correctly, use the following command in the Karaf console: karaf@trun> list | grep Hibersap

 [ 312] [Active     ] [            ] [       ] [   80] Hibersap Core (1.2.0)
 [ 313] [Active     ] [            ] [       ] [   80] Hibersap JCo (1.2.0)

-Connection pool configuration/deployment
+Connection pool configuration and deployment
 ========================================
 1. Connection configuration.
-Some intro:
 In JCo 3.0, the connection setup is no longer implemented explicitly using a direct or pooled connection.